jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

   - A boss leverages his authority to force employees to do what he wants.
   - People will follow a leader even if they have no authority.

+1. If I was hired for this position what would be the first project that I would work on?

 1. A project in development has two alternatives: A and B.
 Alternative A has been in development for several months and is having lots of problems.
 It has been decided by you and several other